Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Experimental Results

 \subsection{Analysis}

 \paragraph{Computational complexity}

 Our method introduces two sources of overhead beyond standard fine-tuning: (i) a one-time precomputation to obtain embeddings, and (ii) periodic score updates.
-The latter is dominated by the in-context approximation term, which involves additional forward passes and accounts for most of the computational cost.
+The latter is dominated by the ICA term, which involves additional forward passes and accounts for most of the computational cost.
 We measure runtime on four NVIDIA A6000 GPUs (48 GB each) for {LLaMA-3B-Instruct} fine-tuned on {Yahoo\_Answers\_Topics}.
-Precomputation is negligible, on the order of seconds, and the additional time for score computation and reweighting is reported as a percentage relative to the runtime of standard fine-tuning.
+Precomputation is negligible, on the order of seconds, and the additional time for score computation and reweighting is reported as a percentage of standard fine-tuning runtime.
 Our method adds only $\sim$1.5\% overhead, compared to roughly 10\% for RHO-Loss and 4\% for one-shot learning.
 Full results are provided in Appendix~\ref{app:computation_time}.

 \paragraph{Score distribution across training examples}